i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 ### 1.1. ```POST /verification```

-The Conflict-Resolver Service (CSR) can be queried to provide a signed resolution about a data exchanged successfully performed or not.
+The CRS can be queried to provide a signed resolution about a data exchanged successfully performed or not.
 It could be invoked by either the consumer or the provider.
 The provider should query this endpoint and send it along with the invoice to the consumer.

 This endpoint can be accessed at `POST /verification` and is requires valid i3-MARKET Consumer or Provider's credentials.